Reference Architecture: Citrix DaaS - AWS

 Lift and Shift - why

 Despite Citrix guidance against this model, some customers still choose to go with this model and deploy/manage the Citrix virtualization system components themselves.
-For customers who choose the lift and shift (self-managed) deployment model, we often find that non-technical reasons are behind it.
+Per CTX270373, the use of public clouds including AWS is only supported with LTSR product versions.
+For customers who do choose the lift and shift (self-managed) deployment model, we often find that non-technical reasons are behind it.
 Politics, time pressures, fear of the unknown, perceived skills deficits, loss of control, and license acquisition fall into this category.
 There are, however, a few technical reasons why this model is appealing.
 These include:

 - Control - some organizations, cultures, and business models demand as much control as possible.
 With customer managed Citrix virtualization components, customers can completely own their destiny.
 This control comes at a cost (infrastructure, complexity, personnel, and such) but “control at all cost” is a thing for some customers.